 Faculty advisers and students may work on Faculty Adviser Information and Acknowledgment form together, or the faculty adviser may opt to work on the form alone.
 Regardless, the student must upload the completed and signed form into the InfoReady Review portal by application deadline.

 You will need to download a PDF of the application.
 There is a PDF button near the top of the page, under the main toolbar.

 Yes.
-This includes the personal details section, proposal details section, upload files section (incl.
-Official Vanderbilt Transcript AND completed and signed VUSRP Faculty Sponsor Information and Acknowledgment form), and acknowledgement.
+This includes the personal details section, proposal details section, upload files section (incl. completed and signed VUSRP Faculty Adviser Information and Acknowledgment form), and acknowledgement.

 The application runs on IE 9+, Chrome, Firefox 3+, and Safari for Macintosh.

 You have the ability to save your application as a draft, allowing you to work on the application over a period of time and as you are available.

 Yes.
 This will aid the VUSRP application review committee.